zoglesby/Known-Read/README.md

 `IdnoPlugins` subdirectory of your Known installation, using the directory name `Read`, and enable the plugin.

-This is currently using a <a href...> to a php file outside of the plugin in order to link the book to Amazon, if you don't want to make that you will need to remove that linking in `templates/default/entity/Read/Read.tpl.php`
+This is currently using a <a href...> of the ISBN to isbnsearch.org.
+If you don't want that or want to use your own Amazon affiliates link (or something else) change or remove it in `templates/default/entity/Read.tpl.php`
 Read more about read posts: https://indieweb.org/read

 Based on https://github.com/cleverdevil/Known-Food